 Effective October 31, 2018, the Company and Vitol Energy (Bermuda) Ltd., executed the thirteenth amending agreement (the "Thirteenth Amending Agreement") to the Loan Agreement dated November 25, 2013.
 Pursuant to the Thirteenth Amending Agreement: (i) the principal amount plus accrued and unpaid interest under the Loan Agreement as at October 31, 2018, being \$53,284,905, was converted to principal (the "Third Restructured Amount"); (ii) the maturity date of the Loan Agreement was extended from January 15, 2020 to January 31, 2021; (iii) mandatory early repayments scheduled quarterly, beginning January 1, 2019.
 In the event the Third Restructured Amount is reduced to an amount less than or equal to \$30 million, the quarterly repayments will be equivalent to 3.7% of the amount outstanding and 6.7% of the amount outstanding in the event the Third Restructured Amount is reduced to an amount greater than \$30 million; and (iv) payment of the 3% restructuring fee due the Lender under the Twelfth Amending Agreement was extended from November 1, 2018 to January 31, 2019.
-Through subsequent agreements with the Lender, loan quarterly repayments due in January and April 2019 in the aggregate of \$6.9 million as well as payment of the 3% loan restructuring fee were deferred to June 30, 2019.
+Through subsequent agreements with the Lender, loan quarterly repayments due in January, April and July 2019 in the aggregate of \$10.0 million as well as payment of the 3% loan restructuring fee were deferred to August 31, 2019.
+The Company is also in positive discussions with the lenders regarding future deferrals.
 See Note 19 - Subsequent Events.